 Leave the bandage on for 24 hours.
 Then you may remove the clear bandage and gauze; do not remove the Steri-Strips® (white strips).
 If they haven’t fallen off after seven days, you may remove them.

 Keep the site completely dry for the first 24 hours.
 After 24 hours, your child may have a sponge bath or shower, but continue to keep the area dry.
 (Keep water from the shower from falling directly on the entrance site.)
 Do not submerge the site in water (bath or pool) until the Steri-Strips have fallen off.

-Your child can resume most activities the day after the procedure.
+Your child can resume most activities the day after the RFA procedure.
 Sometimes weight-bearing activities such as heavy lifting must be restricted.
 Please ask the doctor or other member of the Interventional Radiology team about returning to sports or strenuous activity, as this may depend on the area that was treated.

-The department of Interventional Radiology can be reached at: 202-476-3791, Monday through Friday, between 8 a.m. and 5 p.m.
+The Interventional Radiology Department can be reached at: 202-476-3791, Monday through Friday, between 8 a.m. and 5 p.m.

 At all other times please call 202-259-8643, which is the on-call pager.
 Follow the instructions and wait for a call back.

 Our pediatric interventional radiologists perform a full range of minimally invasive, image-guided procedures to both diagnose and treat disease in infants, children and adolescents.
 Discover more about the treatment we offer.